ThuyTran102/Statistical_Modeling_Project/README.md

-# Final-Project-Statistical-Modelling-with-Python
+# Project Statistical Modeling with Python

-## Project Objectives
+## Project Objectives:
 The project aims to utilize the CityBikes API to gather data on bike stations, connect to Foursquare and Yelp APIs to retrieve information on nearby points of interest, and build a statistical model to understand the relationship between bike availability and surrounding characteristics.

-## Process Overview
+## Process Overview:
 ### Step 1: Collecting information on bike stations in a particular city using the CityBikes API
 * Sending a request to the CityBikes API to retrieve the data source.
 * Selecting New York City and retrieving all available bike stations in that city.